UW men’s basketball coach Mike Hopkins on Nahziah Carter suspension: ‘I don’t take these allegations lightly’

 “It wouldn’t be appropriate for me or somebody in my position to be talking about an university issue,” he said.
 “There is a process and we had to let the process play out.”

 “The process with our administration to dismiss Naz from the program was underway last Wednesday upon learning that his appeal of a university student code of conduct policy was been denied,” Hopkins said.
 “I take allegations of this nature extremely seriously.
-Wednesday night Naz informed me that he would be leaving the program to pursue a professional career.
+Wednesday night, Naz informed me that he would be leaving the program to pursue a professional career.

-“As the leader of this program, I hold myself and our student-athletes to the highest standards on and off the court and we hold ourselves to those standards.
+“As the leader of this program, I hold myself and our student-athletes to the highest standards on and off the court, and we hold ourselves to those standards.
 For that reason, Naz is no longer a part of this program.”

 Carter, a 6-foot-6 senior guard who averaged 12.2 points and 4.9 rebounds last season, was expected to be the Huskies’ top player this season.